openstack/trove/doc/source/user/backup-db.rst

    Note that the command returns both the ID of the original instance (``instance_id``) and the ID of the backup artifact (``id``).

-   Later on, use the :command:`trove backup-list` command to get this
+   Later on, use the :command:`openstack database backup list` command to get this
    information:

    .. code-block:: console

-      $ trove backup-list
+      $ openstack database backup list
       +--------------------------------------+--------------------------------------+---------+-----------+-----------+---------------------+
       |                  id                  |             instance_id              |   name  |   status  | parent_id |       updated       |
       +--------------------------------------+--------------------------------------+---------+-----------+-----------+---------------------+